Bringing you the latest news & resources in eye health

 A diagram of a cornea with the labels 'reshaped cornea' and 'original cornea'.

 These conditions lead to distorted vision due to the thinning and bulging of the cornea.
-By implanting donor corneal tissue into the patient’s cornea, CAIRS reshapes and strengthens the cornea, improving vision and stabilising its structure.
+By implanting donor corneal tissue strip(s) into specially created channels in the patient’s cornea, CAIRS reshapes and strengthens the cornea, improving vision and stabilising its structure.
 This innovative technique is transforming the treatment of keratoconus and related disorders.

 Who is suitable for a CAIRS procedure?